SyedMuhammadQasimSajjad/BASIC-JAVA-OOP-CONCEPTS/README.md

 interface.

-basic oops concepts and classes
+basic oops concepts and classes in the following 2 projects just to demonstrate the core OOP principles.